Explore the Past To Examine the Present

 Being a successful history student requires that you have excellent reading, writing, and critical thinking skills.
 To ensure that you’re prepared when you get to college, try to get as much experience as possible in the following areas:

-• English and Writing: As a history major, you’ll be doing a lot of reading and writing papers.
+• English and writing.
+As a history major, you’ll be doing a lot of reading and writing papers.
 Being able to interact with dense, sometimes difficult texts and documents and compose compelling research papers is an indispensable skill.

-• History and Government: Having some background in history and public policy will give you a good foundation, as well as possibly give you ideas for areas you might want to specialize in.
+• History and government.
+Having some background in history and public policy will give you a good foundation, as well as possibly give you ideas for areas you might want to specialize in.

-• Psychology: History is, ultimately, the study of people.
+• Psychology.
+History is, ultimately, the study of people.
 Having an understanding of how people think and what motivates them to do the things they do can only help enhance your studies.

 UNCF Schools to Consider

-Multiple UNCF-member schools offer degrees in history, including:
+Many high-ranking UNCF-member schools offer degrees in history, including:

 Professional Organizations